galacticglum/composer/README.md

 * A functioning conda installation (We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimal installer for conda).

 ### Automated Install
-We provide an automated instalation script for Composer located in the ``scripts`` directory.
+We provide an automated installation script for Composer located in the ``scripts`` directory.
 If you are running on Mac OS X or Linux, this script is caled ``install_composer.sh``.
 If you are on Windows, it is called ``install_composer.bat``.

 From the root project directory (this is important!), open a new terminal window and run the respective script for your platform: